ajay7868/marketData/README.md

 ## Usage

 ### 1. Load Market Data
-- Click **"Load Market Data"** button or use File → Load Market Data
+- Click **"Load Market Data"** button
 - Select your CSV file (e.g., 1Day.csv)
 - The chart will display your market data

 ### 2. Enable Drawing Mode
-- Click **"Enable Drawing"** button or use View → Toggle Drawing Mode
+- Click **"Enable Drawing Mode"** button
-- The chart title will turn green indicating drawing mode is active
+- The canvas will clear and show a blank drawing area

 ### 3. Draw Patterns
-- Click and drag on the chart to draw patterns
+- Click and drag on the canvas to draw patterns
 - Each continuous stroke is stored as a separate pattern
 - Release mouse to complete a stroke

 ### 4. Export Patterns
-- Click **"Export Pattern"** button or use File → Export Pattern
+- Click **"Export Pattern"** button
-- Choose filename and location
+- The CSV file will be downloaded automatically
-- Patterns are saved as CSV with stroke_id column for stroke identification
+- Patterns are saved as CSV with datetime and price data

 ### 5. Import Patterns
-- Click **"Import Pattern"** button or use File → Import Pattern
+- Click **"Import Pattern"** button
 - Select a previously exported pattern CSV
 - Patterns will be redrawn on the chart